Water-eQuality/Tina-Tran/README.md

 ## About This Repository

-This repository contains all materials for the -------------- analysis component of the Water (e)Quality project.
+This repository contains all materials for the fecal indicator bacteria(FIB), precipitation, and WMMS 2.0 analysis components of the Water (e)Quality project.

 ## Repository Structure